 El Potrero Trading Post is a family-owned business in the valley of Chimayó.
 (Photo courtesy of Santa Fe County)

-Another gem well worth a visit is El Potrero Trading Post, which is filled with local treasures.
-The heavenly smells wafting through the post hint at an abundant variety of chile to choose from; ground, crushed, sundried, red, green, heritage and standard.
-The trading post also features Milagros, small metal religious charms.
-The Spanish word milagro means “miracle.”
+Another gem well worth a visit is El Potrero Trading Post, opened in 1921 by Alfonsa Vigil as a small grocery store servicing the local community of El Potrero.
+It's now filled with local treasures and operated by Vigil's family.
+The heavenly smells wafting through the Post hint at an abundant variety of chile to choose from; ground, crushed, sundried, red, green, heritage, and standard.
+The Trading Post also features milagros, small metal religious charms, which in English translates to miracle.
 These charms are often used as offerings, nailed or pinned to sacred objects and also act as good luck charms for pilgrims.

 The El Potrero Trading Post is a family-owned business in the valley of Chimayó.
 (Photo courtesy of Santa Fe County)